 If you want to make purchases from or through us we will also collect your payment information.
 We will also collect this information if we need to make payments to you.
 If you apply for employment with us we will collect information about your work history and ask your referees about you.
 If you apply to become an AFG Member in order to arrange finance contracts through AFG we will collect information to enable us to assess whether you meet accepted standards for finance brokers.

 We collect and receive personal information about you (including credit-related information) in order to conduct our business including for the purposes of assessing your application for finance and managing that finance, establishing your identity, contacting you, managing our risk, and to comply with our legal obligations.
 We may also collect your personal information for the purposes of direct marketing and managing our relationship with you.
 Improvements in technology also enable organisations like ours to collect and use information to get a more integrated view of our customers.
 From time to time we may offer you other products and services.

 If you apply to become a finance broker with us or apply for employment with us we will collect information about you to assist us to decide whether to appoint you and to thereafter manage your relationship with us.

 We collect payment information in order to process your payments.

 Where reasonable and practical we will collect your personal information directly from you.
 We may also collect information about you that is publicly available, such as from public registers or social media, or made available by third parties.
-We may also collect your personal information from credit reporting bodies, finance brokers and other people such as accountants, lawyers and referees.
+We may also collect your personal information from credit reporting bodies, finance brokers, employers and other people such as accountants, lawyers and referees.

 We may disclose your personal information: